-Everywhere you go, different kinds of adventure await you.
+Everywhere you go, different kinds of adventure awaits you.

 Cairns isn’t called Australia’s adventure capital for nothing.
 There are several, endless outdoor activities for any kind of adrenaline junkie.
 Some of these spine-inducing, nerve-wracking yet fun things to do when you’re in Cairns include: